ofux/demystifying-starknet-accounts/README.md

 ### Deploy the account contract

 Now, deploy the account contract.
-This is a contract like any other, except that it fullfils some interface that makes it usable by starknet cli, through a wallet.
+This is a contract like any other, except that it fullfils some interface that makes it usable by a wallet, as an account contract.

 ```bash
 make deploy-account